kaanonal/DSA210-project-kaan-onal/FinalReport.md

 ### Primary Hypothesis: Sleep Duration and Cognitive Performance

-- **H₀**(Null): There is no significant correlation between total sleep duration and reaction time performance
+- **H₀** (Null): There is no significant correlation between total sleep duration and reaction time performance
-- **H₁**(Alternative): There is a significant correlation between total sleep duration and reaction time performance
+- **H₁** (Alternative): There is a significant correlation between total sleep duration and reaction time performance

 #### Methodology
-- **Pearson correlation** between total sleep time and reaction time.
+- **Pearson correlation** test was conducted to evaluate the linear relationship between total sleep time (hours) and Human Benchmark reaction time scores (milliseconds).
+This statistical approach provides a direct measure of the strength and direction of any linear association.

 #### Results
 - **Correlation Coefficient**: r = -0.173
 - **P-value**: 0.122
 - **Statistical Significance**: Not significant (p > 0.05)

-**Interpretation**: No statistically significant relationship.
-The weak negative correlation suggests longer sleep duration is not predictive of improved reaction time.
+**Interpretation**: The analysis failed to reject the null hypothesis, indicating no statistically significant correlation between sleep duration and reaction time performance.
+The weak negative correlation (r = -0.173) suggests that longer sleep duration has virtually no predictive relationship with better (lower) reaction times.
+The high p-value (0.122) confirms that this relationship could easily be due to random chance rather than a true underlying association.

 ---